Zygar/paged-media-test/src/chapters/model-legislation/model-legislation.md

 [^6]: Existing state law provides state and local authorities with enforcement powers, authorizes remedies and penalties for violations of laws within the agencies' jurisdiction (such as administrative orders, court injunctions, and criminal penalties), and sets out the process by which remedies and penalties may be imposed.
 Those enforcement and penalty provisions likely will apply to Home Cooking Operations unless this statute specifically exempts Home Cooking Operations from the usual enforcement mechanisms.

-[^7]: This is an example footnote that will appear in the margins on the website.

-[^8]: See the Home Cooking Operations Model Code for an example you can adapt for your state.
+[^7]: See the Home Cooking Operations Model Code for an example you can adapt for your state.

-[^9]: Change "retail food establishment," as needed, to whatever term is used in the state's law (or a citation) to refer to the regulations applicable to restaurants or retail food stores.
+[^8]: Change "retail food establishment," as needed, to whatever term is used in the state's law (or a citation) to refer to the regulations applicable to restaurants or retail food stores.
 In most states, these regulations are based on or incorporate by reference FDA's model Food Code.